vkuhlmann/vkuhlmann.github.io/latex/bibliography.md

 This documentation page describes the several components of using bibliographies one by one.
 However, you need them all before you can generate an output.

-Additionally, in contrast to Overleaf, most installations aren't configured to trigger `biber` (explained later) automatically.
-This article hasn't been yet completed to tell how to do this for VS Code.
+Additionally, in contrast to Overleaf, most installations are not configured to trigger `biber` (explained later) automatically.
+This article has not been yet completed to tell how to do this for VS Code.
 You will probably need some patience and endurance to figure that out yourself.

+Some installation do not automatically trigger `biber` (explained later).
+Installations that do are Overleaf and VS Code when using `latexmk`.
+For other installations, ask me.
+For help outside a LaTeX course, send a mail to <ShowEmail inline endwithdot />

 :::